glynawe/Vanilla/vanillaC.md

     Break = "break" [NAME] ";".

-A looping statement may be labelled with a name to be used by `break` statements. `break` exits any looping statement.
+looping statements may be labelled with a name to be used by `break` statements. `break` exits any looping statement.
 Either the loop that is named, or the innermost loop if no name is given.
 An break statement can only appear inside a looping statement.
 A named break statement can only appear inside a looping statement with the same name.
+A break statement within a switch statement have a name.

 A `loop` statement continues looping until an applicable `break` statement is executed.